 St. Moritz - Zermatt

-The castles of Bellinzona (Castelgrande, Montebello, and Sasso Corbaro) with their ramparts and walls are part of the prestigious UNESCO World Heritage.
+The three castles of Bellinzona (Castelgrande, Montebello, and Sasso Corbaro) with their ramparts and walls are part of the prestigious UNESCO World Heritage.

 Thanks to restoration efforts, these historical monuments have regained their splendor and are now Bellinzona’s main tourist attraction.